Data Centers in Romania

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated around Bucharest, the country's economic center.
-This places them close to the headquarters of major financial, technology, and service industries, facilitating low-latency connections for critical business applications.
+Proximity To Key Business Districts: Data centers are concentrated in and around Bucharest, the nation's capital and primary economic center.
+This proximity serves the financial, technology, and telecommunications sectors, enabling low-latency connections for critical business operations.

 Natural Disaster Risk

-Romania has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.9 out of 10 as of September 2025.
-While the aggregate risk is low, specific geological and hydrological hazards require consideration during site selection.
+Romania has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.9 out of 10, as of September 2025.
+This low exposure contributes to the country's suitability for critical infrastructure and business continuity.

 - Earthquake: 6.1/10